ttionya/vaultwarden-backup/docs/run-as-non-root-user.md

 ## Backup

-1. Make sure that the rclone config file in the mounted `vaultwarden-rclone-data` volume is writable by the user.
+1. Make sure that the rclone config file in the mounted `vaultwarden-rclone-data` volume is writable by `backuptool` user.

 ```shell
 # enter the container